Article I. Membership 3

 The President shall appoint a Sergeant-at-Arms, whose duty it shall be to prevent, in the best of their power, the violation of Federal, State, and local penal statutes at the meetings of the Society, to report all infractions of said statutes to the Executive Committee, and to enlist the aid of the General Membership or any public official in performing said duties.
 It shall be within the power of the Sergeant-at-Arms to bar from meetings any person determined to be in violation of said statutes at that time, within a standard of reasonable sensibility.
-The Sergeant-at-Arms shall also chair the meetings of the Public Services Committee to promote the Society’s good standing in the Community.
+The Sergeant-at-Arms shall also chair the meetings of the Ways and Means Committee and execute the traditional responsibilities of the office.

 The President shall appoint a Debate and Oratory Chair, whose duty it shall be to chair the meetings of the Debate and Oratory Committee and to carry out other responsibilities which may be assigned by the Society.

 - Diversity and Inclusion Chair